Since my dad’s chemo treatments have knocked him for a loop

 decided not to host Thanksgiving this year.
 On the flip side, my

-sister-in-law is busy in the Ukraine adopting three teenage girls, so she isn't hosting my husband’s family
+sister-in-law is busy in Ukraine adopting three teenage girls, so she isn't hosting my husband’s family

 either.
 The result: Instead of trying to juggle two family gatherings, my